 - Spoon sweets

 - Herbs, such as oregano, thyme and sage

 Villages in Kea

 Kea is an untouched island with few villages.
 Most permanent residents live in Ioulida, the island’s capital.
 Ioulida is a beautiful picturesque village with white houses and red tile roofs, which distinguishes it from the rest of the Cycladic villages.
-There’s also a medieval castle and many windmills creating a magnificent scenery.
-We recommend that you visit the following villages:
+There’s also a medieval castle and many windmills, which all come together to create a beautiful mix.

 - Kato Meria

 The quaint village of Ioulida built on the hill